Formula builder

 - After you make changes, click Create & insert.
 The Formula builder closes and your new variable with applied formula is now created.

-Tip: You can click datediff to view its description, format, and an example on how to use it.
+Tip: Click datediff to view its description, format, and an example of how to use it.

 dateDiff(Text date unit type, DateTime start, DateTime end)